Fordingbridge: Overview

 Fordingbridge Hospital is a small community hospital built within the grounds of a Victorian workhouse.
 Most of the older buildings have been redeveloped into private housing, however, the hospital site still houses an inpatient ward, as well as limited outpatients services.
 Fordingbridge Doctors Surgery is on the same site in Bartons Road.
 Fordingbridge Hospital was used as a COVID-19 vaccination centre from 2020.

-The local comprehensive school is The Burgate School And Sixth Form Centre, in Burgate, a small hamlet to the north of the town.
+The local comprehensive school is The Burgate School and Sixth Form Centre, in Burgate, a small hamlet to the north of the town.

-Fordingbridge is home to Fordingbridge Turks FC, one of the oldest football clubs in England, established circa 1868.
-The Turks name seems to derive from wishing to emulate the determination shown by Ottoman forces at Siege of Plevna.
+Fordingbridge is home to Fordingbridge Turks, one of the oldest football clubs in England, established circa 1868.
+The Turks name is believed to derive from wishing to emulate the determination shown by Ottoman forces at Siege of Plevna.
 Fordingbridge Turks FC play their matches at the recreation ground.
-'The Rec' is also home to Fordingbridge Rugby Club.
+'The Rec' is also home to Fordingbridge Rugby Club, and Fordingbridge’s weekly Parkrun.